 - Grid displays data retrieved.
 The number of rows retrieved at any time is set using the Settings option on the Query menu.
-You can retrieve additional rows by clicking in the toolbar. - Messages displays information, including error messages from the database, if the query could not be executed.
+You can retrieve additional rows by clicking - Messages displays information, including error messages from the database, if the query could not be executed.